fri-datascience/course_ids/docs/02a-Introduction_to_Docker.md

 Data science students should work towards obtaining the knowledge and the skills that enable them to:

-* Use an existing Docker image.
+* Use and extend existing Docker image.
-* Package and application consisting of multiple services into one or more containers and manage them.
+* Package an application consisting of multiple services into one or more containers and manage them.
-* Publish reproducive algorithms to Docker Hub.
+* Publish reproducible algorithms to Docker Hub.
-* Use and extend existing public Docker images.

 ## Practice problems

 * Create a simple Python program or web application, write a Dockerfile to compile an image an publish it on Docker Hub.
 If you are more proficient with some other language, use a framework of your choice.
-* Write a service, which needs multiple servers deployed and run everything using docker compose.
-Dockerize your Introduction to Data Science project and publish it to Docke Hub.
+* Write a service which needs multiple servers deployed and run everything using Docker Compose.
+Dockerize your Introduction to Data Science project and publish it to Docker Hub.
 Add instructions of how to use your image.